julian-voss/julian-voss.github.io/_pages/research.md

 <p align="justify">

-How do voters react when self-serving collective memories are challenged?
-We study the controversial first “Wehrmacht Exhibition” (1995–1999), which, for the first time, exposed the German public to gruesome details about war crimes committed by the German military during WWII.
-The traveling exhibition challenged the ‘myth of the clean Wehrmacht’: the widespread but incorrect post-war narrative that Adolf Hitler and the Nazi Party alone designed the war of annihilation and that war crimes were only committed by the SS, not by the German military.
-To study how different segments of the electorate reacted to the exhibition, we leverage high-frequency survey data of more than 160,000 voters in a staggered difference-in-differences setup.
-We find that the exhibition triggered fierce political backlash.
-The social democratic SPD - the main proponent of the exhibition - loses about eight percentage points in electoral support following the opening of the exhibition in a given locality.
-These results are driven by the sons of WWII veterans, especially those cohorts whose fathers were most likely to have been killed in action or died as prisoners of war.
-We support these analyses with qualitative evidence drawn from over 1.200 letters to the editor commenting on the exhibition.
+How do voters react to challenges of established collective memories?
+We study the controversial "Wehrmacht Exhibition'' (1995–1999), which, for the first time, exposed the German public to graphic evidence of WWII war crimes committed by the German military.
+This traveling exhibition challenged the widespread "myth of the clean Wehrmacht'', the false post-war narrative that only the SS, not the military, systematically committed war crimes and perpetrated the Holocaust.
+To study how different segments of the electorate reacted to the exhibition, we leverage high-frequency survey data of more than 830,000 voters in a staggered difference-in-differences setup.
+We complement this analysis with descriptive evidence from over 1.200 letters to the editor.
+We find that the exhibition triggered political backlash, especially among the sons of WWII soldiers.
+However, this backlash is localized and short-lived.
+Our results highlight the conditions under which memory entrepreneurs may challenge established narratives without incurring long-term political costs.

 </p>